cmjimerson1s/ml_pp5_drowsiness_detector/README.md

 ## Model Rationale

+To help choose the optimal hyperparameters I implemented the uses of a Keras Tuner.
+Below I will go through each of the hyperparameters in detail.

+Convolutional Layers:

+The model has three convolutional layers which are instrumental for analyzing image data because they capture spatial hierarchies of features.
+With multiple convolutional layers, the model learns increasingly complex features.
+The initial layers likely detect basic features like edges and textures.
+Deeper layers can recognize more intricate patterns that might be directly associated with the state of the eye (drowsy or awake).

+Activation Function - ReLU:

+The ReLU activation function introduces non-linearity in a computationally efficient manner.
+Using ReLU helps prevent the vanishing gradient problem during backpropagation.

+MaxPooling Layers:

+After each convolutional layer, a MaxPooling layer is used to downsample the feature maps.
+This reduces computational requirements and captures the essential features.

+Flatten Layer:

+This layer is used to transform the 3D output from preceding layers into a 1D vector, suitable for dense layers.

+Dense Layers and Hyperparameter hp_units:

+Based on the results of the hyperparameter search, the optimal number of units in the dense layer was found to be 320.
+This specific choice strikes a balance between model complexity and the risk of overfitting.
+Having 320 units allows the model to capture a good amount of information without becoming overly complex.

+Dropout Layer:

+A rate of 0.5 means approximately half of the input units to this layer will be dropped out at each training step, promoting generalization and preventing overfitting.

+Output Layer:

+The model uses a sigmoid activation function, ideal for binary classification (awake or drowsy).

+Learning Rate and Hyperparameter hp_learning_rate:

+The optimal learning rate for the optimizer, based on the search results, is 0.001.
+This learning rate provides a balance between convergence speed and the risk of overshooting the optimal values during training.
+The result from the hyperparameter search suggests that a learning rate of 0.001 allows for stable and effective training on the given dataset.

+Optimizer - Adam:

+Adam is an effective choice due to its adaptive learning rate properties.
+It adjusts the learning rate for each parameter, facilitating faster convergence without overshooting.

+Loss Function - Binary Crossentropy:

+Suitable for binary classification, it measures the difference between the actual and predicted probabilities.

+The results from the hyperparameter tuning, specifically the selection of 320 units for the dense layer and a learning rate of 0.001, indicate the configurations that provided the best performance on the validation data for this specific task of differentiating between awake and drowsy eye images.
+This optimization ensures that the model is neither too simple (and underfits the data) nor too complex (and overfits), and it learns at an optimal pace given the data's characteristics.

 ## Business Requirements Rationale and Mapping
 * List your business requirements and a rationale to map them to the Data Visualizations and ML tasks